DCSO/MISP-dockerized/README.md

 ```

 **Warning**
-`make delete` and `make rebuild` delete all volumes, leading to a loss of all your data.
+`make delete` delete all volumes, leading to a loss of all your data.
 Make sure you have saved everything before you run it.

 ### Rebuild from Backup
 If you want to start from scratch or reinitialse your MISP instance, make sure you have delete everything.
 Clone the repository and start the container deployment with `make install`.
 After that restore all your volumes as described at `Backup and Recovery` and restart your container with